techworkersco/twc-site-berlin/statute.md

 1.2

 The Statute exists to foster participation in Berlin TWC by creating a transparent and democratic decisional and organizational framework.

-1.2.1 What it mean to be a member

 1.3
 Berlin TWC has as its primary goal the empowerment of Tech Workers in their industry and in the society at large, in solidarity with other workers.
 Power here is understood as the capability of collectives to shape their own companies, governments.
 This goal will be pursued through workers’ organization, workers’ education and the progressive liberation of technological production.